jeermuce/modtree/README.md

 - `--delay-run=200ms` to wait for the filesystem to settle before running
 - `-w ./src` to watch the `./src` directory
-- `-- modtree -s ./src` to run ModTree with the specified source directory, I like to be explicit
+- `-- modtree -s ./src` to run ModTree with the specified source directory, I like to be explicit -- `-c` to clear the screen before running, if I want to see the output of previous runs, not the usual thing I do, but might as well

 ## Output